kylr1516/ecen224/_pages/overview.md

 ## Course Makeup

-This course is made up of three major components:
+This course is made up of six major components that all work together to help make you an expert in computer systems.

+- **Lectures**.
+Lectures are one of the most important ways to learn the material.
+Please come to lecture.
+Reading the book, though it is important, is not a substitute.
+While in lecture, take notes.
+It will help you stay engaged in the lecture, help you remember the content better, and you have a great study resource for the tests.

+- **Homework**.
+Homeworks are due one week after the unit's material is covered.
+They will cover information from the lecture and book.
+The homework will help apply the ideas you have learned from lecture and book and prepare yourself for the exams.

+- **Programming Assignments**.
+Some of the topics we learn about in this class require extra practice to truly become a master.
+This masterly will be accomplished through programming assignments.
+You will have two programming assignments where you will do a deep dive on one or two of the concepts you learned in class.

+- **Exams**.
+There are two midterms and a comprehensive final.
+No one likes exams, but they are essential to gage how well you have mastered the content and prove to yourself that you are an expert at computer systems.

 - **Labs**.
 Labs are due every week on Thursdays.
 Labs are turned in through Github.
 For every lab, there is also a feedback component.
 This feedback gives you a chance to tell me what you liked and did not like about the lab so that I can improve the labs for future years.

-- **Homeworks**.
-Homeworks are due one week after the unit's material is covered.
-They will cover information from the lecture and book.
-They will typically consist of problems from the textbook.

-- **Exams**.
-There are two midterms and a comprehensive final.
+The purpose of the labs is to learn how to build something complex and apply what you have learned in lecture.
+Throughout the semester you will be building a smart doorbell system.
+This project will give you the confidence you need to build interesting projects in the future.

+- **Recitations**.
+Recitations are a chance for you to meet together as students with a TA and go over the content from the class.
+Initially, recitation will be focused on skills you will need to be a successful electrical and computer engineer, such as command line tools and debugging code.
+As the semester progresses, the recitations will shift to focus more on course content and help with labs and programming assignments.
+While recitations are optional, we highly recommend it.

 ## Goals